yizedong/SLIDE/README.md

 ### Prerequisites

-Most dependencies of this package has been installed on the Rubin Science Platform.
+Most dependencies of this package has been installed on RSP.
 If you miss any packages, you can install them as following:

 ```bash
 pip install --user reproject